lampo1024/microservices-api-gateway-demo/README.md

 # microservices-api-gateway-demo
-Demostration for microservices and api gateway.
+Demostration for microservices and api gateway with Ocelot + Consul + .NET 6.